 This course includes knowledge of the major automotive systems and the principles of diagnosing and servicing these systems.
 This course includes applicable safety and environmental rules and regulations.
 Students will gain knowledge and skills in the repair, maintenance, and diagnosis of vehicle systems.
 This study will allow students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems, and settings.
 The focus of this course is to teach safety, tool identification, proper tool use, and employability.
-This course is offered at Abilene High only but is open to all AISD students.
+This course is offered at The LIFT for all high schools.